-The Spring Conference is sponsored annually in cooperation with the Sunday School Board of the Southern Baptist Convention.
+The Spring Conference is sponsored annually in cooperation with LifeWay Christian Resources of the Southern Baptist Convention.
 Activities are planned and directed by a student steering committee in consultation with a professor of Christian Education and are open to all members of the Seminary family and visitors.